-UTSA offers a rich scientific environment, with support from the Neuroscience, Developmental and Regenerative Biology Department; the Neurosciences Institute, which sponsors a yearly Research Symposium and public lecture; and the Brain Health Consortium, which runs workshops and brown bag lunches.
+UTSA offers a rich scientific environment, with support from the Neuroscience, Developmental and Regenerative Biology Department; the Neurosciences Institute, which sponsors a yearly Research Symposium; and the Brain Health Consortium, which runs workshops and brown bag lunches.
 Our neuroscience community is constantly growing and currently includes 30+ faculty members with research strengths in Brain Disorders, Computational Neuroscience, Electrical Signaling, Sensory Processing, and Stem Cells & Development.

 A key aspect of our program is the weekly Neuroscience Seminars.
 Students can invite speakers to present in this series.
 Additionally, students can participate in the Neuroscientists Talk Shop podcast, which currently has over 200 episodes.
-Students also attend the student-led Neuro Colloquium, and the faculty-led Neuro Friday meetings where members of the Neuroscience community at all levels get rigorous, constructive feedback on grants, papers, and works in progress.
+Students also attend the Neuro Friday meetings where members of the Neuroscience community at all levels get rigorous, constructive feedback on grants, papers, and works in progress.
 These activities provide excellent opportunities to develop scientific networks and gain first-hand experience with the personal interactions at the heart of doing science.

 UTSA has a number of core facilities to support state-of-the-art research: